adamgardell1/L-system-tree/README.md

 The program can run in a browser and has a gui including some presets.
 The tree is redrawn for each frame, which can cause the web browser to hang if too many iterations are made, so keep down the size of the tree when testing.

+Functions for generating the l-system and the turtle graphics based on functions from The Coding Train (https://github.com/CodingTrain/website/blob/main/CodingChallenges/CC_016_LSystem/P5/sketch.js)

 Adam Gardell